Heritage Times

 Sims’s practice has come to light with debates on his contributions often fiddling on racial discrimination that black Americans felt in the medical system.

-In April 2018, the statue of J Marion Sims was removed from the central park and installed in Green Wood cemetery near a site of Sims burial.
+The statue of Dr. James Marion Sims was toppled from its pedestal in New York City’s Central Park in April 2018.
+It was installed in Green Wood cemetery near a site of Sims burial.

 Share this Post on :